 You have three options when your lease comes to an end:

-- Trade it in: With this option, you’re essentially replacing your lease that just ended with a new one.
+- Trade it in: With this option, you are essentially replacing your lease that just ended with a new one for a different car.

 - Walk away: If you don’t want to lease a new vehicle right away or you’d rather buy your next car, you can return the vehicle and simply walk away.

-- Buy the car: If you like the car you’ve been driving and want to purchase it instead of a different one, you can pursue this option.
-The purchase price will already be listed in your vehicle lease agreement, so you can shop around and compare prices to determine if it’s a good fit for you.
+- Buy the car: If you like the car you’ve been driving and want to purchase it, you can pursue this option.
+The purchase price will already be listed in your vehicle lease agreement, so you can shop around and compare prices to determine if it is a good fit for you.
 Some lenders offer specialized auto loans specifically for lease buyouts.

 As you near the end of your lease term, you may start hearing from the dealership to find out how you want to proceed.
 Take your time to consider each option carefully and determine the right fit for you.